BSS/OSS Academy

 What Are TM Forum Open APIs?

-TM Forum Open APIs are a suite of standardised, REST-based interfaces that define how telecom BSS and OSS systems should communicate with each other.
-Maintained by the TM Forum, a global industry association of over 850 member companies, these APIs represent the most widely adopted interoperability standard in the telecommunications industry.
+TM Forum Open APIs are a suite of standardised, REST-based interfaces that define how telecom BSS and OSS systems should communicate.
+Maintained by the TM Forum (850+ member companies), these APIs represent the most widely adopted interoperability standard in telecommunications.

 TM Forum Open API Programme

-The Open API programme currently defines 60+ REST APIs covering the full breadth of telecom operations: from product catalog and ordering, through service and resource management, to billing, assurance, and partner management.
-APIs follow a consistent design pattern based on RESTful principles and are published with Swagger/OpenAPI specifications.
+The programme currently defines 60+ REST APIs covering the full breadth of telecom operations: from product catalog and ordering, through service and resource management, to billing, assurance, and partner management.
+APIs follow consistent RESTful design patterns and are published with Swagger/OpenAPI specifications.

 The TM Forum Open API Landscape

-The following diagram maps the major TM Forum Open API families to the BSS and OSS domains they serve.
-Notice how APIs are organised by business capability rather than by technology or vendor.
+The major TM Forum Open API families are organised by business capability, not by technology or vendor:

 TM Forum Open API families mapped to BSS and OSS domains